apache/nuttx/Documentation/applications/examples/mcuboot/index.rst

 How to build and flash
 ......................

-First step is build your board configuraton using ``mcuboot-loader`` as target.
+First step is build your board configuration using ``mcuboot-loader`` as target.
 That create the bootloader itself.
 The ``nuttx.bin`` must be flash as usual.

 After that, clean up environment and set ``mcuboot-swap-test`` as target.
 The